A software studio on a four-week clock

 Specialty builds for prime contractors

-Aesir subcontracts under your contract.
-You hold the strategy and the field relationship; Aesir delivers the one prototype the performance period needs, in three to four weeks, configured to whatever framework the state already uses.
+Aesir subcontracts under your contract as a fixed-price build.
+You hold the strategy and the customer relationship; Aesir delivers the working software the performance period needs, in four weeks, built in your environment where the task order requires it.

 02 For districts